basilmeer/carecloud-l1-coffee-shop-app/client/README.md

 My sole focus in the past 48 hours has been to make the application functional and testable.
 As such, I have opted to not make the design mobile-responsive.

+## Oversights

+### No 'Remove From Cart' Button

+I had planned to add one near the end of the project however I glossed over it in pursuit of making the rest look and behave functional.

 ## Getting Started

 Since the project was bootstrapped with Create React App, all you would really need to do is: